Article written by

-- The immunocompromised and those with breathing issues ought to be particularly careful with smoking cannabis.
+- The immunocompromised and those with breathing issues should be particularly careful with smoking cannabis.

 While they can prevent the need for extra burning matter in the form of rolling papers, there is no major difference between smoking methods.
 Ice and water bongs may help cool down the smoke for a more pleasant experience, but smoke is still smoke.
-Pipes and bongs tend to require fewer hits as well, but they can still produce larger volumes of smoke and cause irritation to the mouth, throat and lungs.
+Pipes and bongs also require fewer hits, but they can still produce larger volumes of smoke and cause irritation to the mouth, throat, and lungs.

-Vaporizers have become the preferred way for many to consume cannabis, with the perception that it is the healthier alternative to smoking.
-With the number of bad quality vaporizers and products containing additives like vitamin E oil, this is not always the case.
+Vaping has become the preferred way for many to consume cannabis, with the perception that it is the healthier alternative to smoking.
+This is not always the case with the number of bad quality vaporizers and products containing additives like vitamin E oil.
 Moreover, in the non-regulated hemp oil market, disposable vaporizers have been found to contain synthetic cannabinoids.
 It seems that vaporizers are only safe if they are of particularly high quality, like Storz and Bickel’s Volcano vaporizer.

 Pros of Vaporizing Cannabis